stevro/myspot/README.md

 - [ ] Show weather updates
 - [ ] Reminder to all participants with X hours before the event
 - [ ] Recurrent events
+- [ ] Integration with AI platform to fetch cover images when sharing on FB